Montgomery St. Peter Montgomery St. Peter

 Waterlooplein Market.
 A 300 booth flea market with vintage goods, records, cameras, antiques and bohemian clothes.
 Several food carts serve Dutch favorites like stroopwafels, poffertjes, coffee and frites.

 Ten Katemarkt.
-An outdoor weekend market selling produce, cheeses, spices, breads, mushrooms, seafood, meats and street food located next to De Hallen, A large indoor food hall with a variety of Dutch and international cuisines, several bars offering local beers and artisan gin and tonics.
+An outdoor weekend market selling produce, cheeses, spices, breads, mushrooms, seafood, meats and street food located next to De Hallen, a large indoor food hall with a variety of Dutch and international cuisines, several bars offering local beers and artisan gin and tonics.

 De 9 Straatjes.
 This district within the Canal Belt is known for its picturesque streets lined with boutiques, design shops, concept stores and clothing retailers.
 We spent hours one afternoon walking from shop to shop, mostly looking, at all the pretty things in search of something affordable to bring home.